MedveMarci/ConnectQueue/README.md

   can be made not to take up a `max_players` slot at all.
 - Waiting players get a hint showing their position and how many people are ahead of them.
 The text is fully customizable.
-- Preauthentication records are kept alive while waiting.
-The game drops them after 200 seconds, which used to turn away anybody who waited longer than that with a user id mismatch.
 - Authentication tokens are refreshed while waiting.
-Shortly before a waiting player's token runs out, their client is asked for a new one, so a long queue no longer ends in a kick.
-If the refresh does not come through, the player is told to reconnect instead of silently timing out.
+If the refresh does not come through, the player is told to reconnect.
 - **Optional [CedMod](https://cedmod.nl/) integration** - when CedMod is installed, ranks and reserved slots are read from it as well.
 No extra setup is needed, and the plugin works exactly the same without it.